vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 ## IdentityStore
 `hr.yeti.rudimentary.security.spi.IdentityStore` SPI is used to validate user credentials and to retrieve user's identity.
-Identity store should always be provided otherwise authentication mechanism will not work.
+If security is enabled, identity store should(but not mandatory) be provided to make things more clear and standard.
 To enable specific IdentityStore you need to set `security.realm` to corresponding value.
 By default `security.realm` is set to `none`.
-Rudimentary for now offers only embedded identity store.
+Rudimentary for now offers only embedded identity store but you can easily add your own.
+Currently, only one provider of IdentityStore per application/service is supported.

 ### Embedded identity store
 User identities are stored in memory.
 You can enable it by setting `security.realm`property to `embedded.